gremezov/seqgen/README.md

 for usage in the Telecom Laboratory at Rangsit University.

-This repository contains both the firmware (Arduino code) as well as the KiCad files for the schematic as well as the PCB.
+This repository contains both the firmware (Arduino code) as well as the KiCad schematic and PCB files.

 ## Schematic
 ![schematic](images/schematic.png)